Teeth Cleaning & Dental Checkups

 Procedures that are also sometimes called “cleanings” are actually periodontal treatments:

-- Perio Maintenance—a periodontal cleaning for those with a history of gum disease.
+- Periodontal Maintenance – cleaning for those with a history of gum disease

 The Cost of Teeth Cleaning

-Most dental insurance policies include benefits that cover teeth cleanings.
+Most dental insurance policies include benefits that cover teeth cleanings at some level.
 After all, not maintaining good oral hygiene will most likely lead to expensive costs down the road Failure to keep up with teeth cleanings often leads to serious and expensive health problems.
-Every patient’s budget situation is different and we are happy to discuss yours with you.
-At a consultation, we present any possible costs upfront and can help you navigate your insurance benefits.
+We understand that every patient’s budget is different.
+We will provide you with an estimate of the costs of recommended care and can help you navigate your insurance benefits.
 Our main objective is to help you have a successful oral health experience.